 The vision to establish a Baptist Church in Pearl River originated in 1900.
-The result of that work was a small, short-lived congregation too soon disbanded.
-The continuation of that work, which is known today as First Baptist Church of Pearl River, was officially organized on August 4, 1912.
-Rev. Leon Sloane, from the FBC Slidell, presided over a meeting of seven people held at the Pearl River United Methodist Church.
-That seven became the Charter Members who established FBC Pearl River.
+The result of that work was a small, short-lived congregation, soon disbanded.
+The continuation of that work, known today as First Baptist Church of Pearl River, was officially organized on August 4, 1912.
+Rev. Leon Sloane, Pastor of FBC Slidell, presided over a meeting of seven people held at the Pearl River United Methodist Church.
+That seven became the Charter Members of FBC Pearl River.

-The day following the establishment of FBC, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.
+The day after the establishment of FBC, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.

-The newly chartered church was eager to make good on their vision.
+The newly chartered church was eager to pursue their vision.
 The first building was begun just one year after being established, August 1913.
-Patience and determination were watchwords of the build in that it took about seven years to complete.
-The new building was dedicated September 5, 1920.
+Patience and determination were watchwords of the build.
+Seven years were required before it's dedication on September 5, 1920.

 The membership of First Baptist Church increased.
-In March 1923, messengers were sent from FBC to the Annual Meeting of the Southern Baptist Convention in St. Louis to petition the Southern Baptist Convention to become a member church at their Annual Meeting.
-First Baptist Church was welcomed and became members of the SBC.
+In March 1923, messengers were sent from FBC to the Annual Meeting of the Southern Baptist Convention in St. Louis to petition membership in the SBC.
+Memberhisp was granted.
 One year later, First Baptist Church elected her first deacons: Enoch Blackwell, Ellis Crawford, and O.J.
 Smith.